informalsystems/vdd/blockchain/blockchain.md

 time point.
 The predicate *correct(n, t)* is true if and only if the node *n* follows all the protocols until time *t*.

-### Full node invariants

-Similar to Nancy Lynch when writing her book, "we do not know of a nice formal definition" for Byzantine failures with authentication.
+## Authenticated Byzantine Model

+Due to the incentives, we claim that it is safe to assume below that most of the full nodes will follow the protocol.
+However, we also have to capture that full nodes deviate from the prescribed behavior, either due to misconfiguration or implementation bugs, or because of adversarial behavior.
+At the same time, we will heavily use digital signature, and they constitute a stable technology that allows to determine the sender of a message, even if a messages is wrapped into another message and forwarded.
+In the distributed algorithm literature (e.g., [[DLS88]][DLS]), this model is called **authenticated Byzantine**.
+Similar to Nancy Lynch when writing her book on distributed algorithms, "we do not know of a nice formal definition" for Byzantine failures with authentication.
 So, let's try something that we can at least use for verification.

 #### **[TMBC-Sign]**:
-For each node *n* with addr there is a function *sign_n* that maps *Data* to *Signed_Data_n*.
+- For each node with address *addr*, there is a function *sign_addr* that maps *Data* to a domain *SignedData(addr)*.

-Signed_Data is the disjoint union of Signed_Data over all n
+- SignedData is the disjoint union of *SignedData(addr)* over all *addr*.

-And there is a function *check* that maps Signed_Data to the pair Data, addr
+- There is a function *check* that maps SignedData *sd* to the pair *(data, addr)* such that *sd = sign_addr(data)*.

 #### **[TMBC-Sign-NoForge]**:
-in the course of the run, for all processes p and q, p cannot compute an element *e* of Signed_Data_q except q has sent *e* before.
+For all runs *r*, for all nodes *p* and *q* with address *aq*, for all *sd* from SignedData, if *p* sends a message that contains *sd* from *SignedData(aq)* in run *r*, then *q* has sent a message containing *sd* earlier in run *r*.

+*Remark:* [TMBC-Sign-NoForge] can be written as invariant over the message history.

 #### **[TMBC-FaultyFull]**:
-Except [TMBC-Sign-NoForge], no assumption is made about the behavior of faulty full nodes; they may be Byzantine.
+No assumption is made about the internal behavior of faulty full nodes.

-#### **[TMBC-Sign]**:
+#### **[TMBC-Auth-Byz]**:
+[TMBC-Sign-NoForge] and [TMBC-FaultyFull].

+*Remark:* [TMBC-Sign-NoForge]

 ## Blockchain data structure